James Hilton (designer): AtelierStrange

 James Hilton founded AtelierStrange together with architect and interior designer Darryl Amos in November 2014.

 According to Hilton, the company was born out of frustration: "First, at the absence of objects that fit our particular Victorian murderer chic aesthetic" he says, "and secondly, from the belief that technology needn't look technological, and can instead harmoniously integrate within an imperfect human quality – to not only be beautifully useful, but to also become magical."

 AtelierStrange publicly launched with their brand and a preview of their first product "Hyde" on 1 April 2015 on Instagram and Twitter.
 Although there is no official explanation to the "Since 1752" footer, it appears to be a joke relating to the exact time the company launched.
 Amos though appears to have left the company in October 2015.

-AtelierStrange went quiet until 1 April 2016 when it simultaneously refreshed its Instagram feed and deliberately aloof website to include information relating to client work and showcasing its newest creation 'Chest of Drawers No.1'.
+AtelierStrange went quiet until 1 April 2016 when it simultaneously refreshed its Instagram feed and deliberately aloof to include information relating to client work and showcasing its newest creation 'Chest of Drawers No.1'.
 Soon afterwards, on 7 April, Campaign magazine carried the front-page news that James Hilton had launched a branding company within AtelierStrange 'by mistake'.
 "I get the sense clients are becoming more frustrated by the agency circus.
 They get pitched by 'A' teams but find the 'B' teams working on campaigns, and then they're being sold nonsense to bolster project fees.".